PTSD Guide - Part 2

 Another important thing is that if a Veteran is released from active-duty because of a mental health issue that developed as a result of a highly stressful event in-service, the Veteran must be awarded a rating of no less then 50% and then be reevaluated with 6 months.
 Go to step 3.

-The Veterans PTSD is related to fear of hostile military or terrorist activity.
+The Veteran's PTSD is related to fear of hostile military or terrorist activity.

-If a Veteran is diagnosed with PTSD that is related to fear of hostile military or terrorist activity does not have to provide corroboration evidence of the in-service stressor if a VA psychologist or psychiatrist has diagnosed the Veterans PTSD and has already said that the Veterans PTSD is related to fear of hostile military or terrorist activity.
-If the Veterans in-service stressor incident is adequate to support the PTSD diagnosis, the in-service stressor is consistent with the circumstances of the Veterans active-duty period of service, and their is no clear and convincing evidence to the contrary, the Veteran's own statements can be used to establish the occurrence of the stressor incident.
+If a Veteran is diagnosed with PTSD that is related to fear of hostile military or terrorist activity does not have to provide corroboration evidence of the in-service stressor if a VA psychologist or psychiatrist has diagnosed the Veterans PTSD and has already said that the Veteran's PTSD is related to fear of hostile military or terrorist activity.
+If the Veteran's in-service stressor incident is adequate to support the PTSD diagnosis, the in-service stressor is consistent with the circumstances of the Veteran's active-duty period of service, and their is no clear and convincing evidence to the contrary, the Veteran's own statements can be used to establish the occurrence of the stressor incident.

 What is considered fear of hostile military or terrorist activity?
-It is when a Veteran has experienced, witnessed, or been confronted with an event or circumstance that involved actual or threatened death or serious injury, or a threat to the physical integrity of the Veteran or service members, such as from an actual or potential IED; vehicle-embedded explosive device; incoming artillery, rocket, or mortar fire; grenade; small arms fire, including suspected sniper fire; or attack upon friendly military aircraft, and the Veteran’s response to the in-service stressor must involved a psychological or psycho-physiological state of fear, helplessness, or horror.
+It is when a Veteran has experienced, witnessed, or been confronted with an event or circumstance that involved actual or threatened death or serious injury, or a threat to the physical integrity of the Veteran or service members, such as from an actual or potential IED; vehicle-embedded explosive device; incoming artillery, rocket, or mortar fire; grenade; small arms fire, including suspected sniper fire; or attack upon friendly military aircraft, and the Veteran’s response to the in-service stressor must involve a psychological or psycho-physiological state of fear, helplessness, or horror.

 Something that is important to know is that while there is a lower burden of proof required to get PTSD service-connected if the diagnosis comes from a VA psychologist or psychiatrist, the Veteran's statement describing the in-service stressor that is related to fear of hostile military or terrorist activity and a diagnosis by a non-VA qualified medical provider should trigger the VA's duty to assist by scheduling a VA PTSD exam.